On Unitary Monodromy of Second-Order Ordinary Differential Equations: Introduction

 \section{Introduction}

 Consider the equation $Lf = 0$, where $L$ is a second-order, holomorphic differential operator on a (punctured) Riemann surface.
-We say the monodromy group $G\subset\op{GL}(2,\Comp)$ of this equation is \emph{unitary} if it preserves a non-degenerate Hermitian form $H$ under the action \(g:H \mapsto g^{\dagger} H g\).
+We say the monodromy group $G\subset\GL(2,\CC)$ of this equation is \emph{unitary} if it preserves a non-degenerate Hermitian form $H$ under the action \(g:H \mapsto g^{\dagger} H g\).
 We consider the following problem:

-In the present work, we give two sets of necessary and sufficient conditions for a general, second-order operator $L$ to have a unitary monodromy group, we construct the Hermitian form $H$ in both cases, and we demonstrate an application of our work to understand the point-spectra of differential operators.
-As a key example, we look at the \emph{Heun} equation~\cite{heun1888theorie}, which encompasses any second-order equation on $\mathbb{P}^1$ with at most four regular singularities.
-Heun's equation takes the form
+In the present work, we give two sets of necessary and sufficient conditions for a general, second-order operator $L$ to have a unitary monodromy group, we construct the Hermitian form $H$ in both cases, and we apply this result to better understand the point-spectra of differential operators.
+As a key example, we consider the \emph{Heun} equation~\cite{heun1888theorie}, which encompasses any second-order equation on the Riemann sphere $\PP^1$ with four regular singularities.
+The Heun equation reads